Sheesh, MarySue. You have to earn your sparkles in urban fantasy. You can’t just show up with them.

 I’m not going to say that all urban fantasy heroines are MarySues, but many of them do tend to lean that direction.
 There’s definitely a formula at play: socially awkward, seemingly normal girl enters a new environment, only to be singled out by supernatural forces.

 Maybe she’s secretly one of them.
-Maybe she’s a “chosen one” destined to destroy or to save them.
-Maybe she just smells nice.
+Maybe she’s a Chosen One destined to destroy or to save them.
+Or maybe she just smells nice.

 Whatever the catalyst, she gets drawn into a coexisting society filled with danger and intrigue and…